What is BOPIS (Buy Online, Pickup in Store) in Retail?

 Enter Buy Online, Pick-up in Locker (BOPIL)

 BOPIS retail lockers, at their core, are a new way for brick-and-mortar retailers with an online presence to offer convenience for their shoppers.
 What sets BOPIL apart from other shipping services that have emerged in recent years is that it represents a new type of fusion between a store’s online and physical storefronts.
 It does so by creating a more frictionless shopping experience that collapses the boundaries between making a purchase online and in-store.
-This is the reason why major retailers, like Lowe’s Home Improvement, are looking for smart locker solutions to provide greater convenience for customers while not compromising on-brand experience.
+This is the reason why major retailers, like Lowe’s Home Improvement, are looking for electronic locker solutions to provide greater convenience for customers while not compromising on-brand experience.

 “With more than 60% of online orders picked up in our stores, [the lockers] gives customers one more option and the added convenience and flexibility to control how and when they get that order,” said Joe McFarland, Lowe’s Executive Vice President of Stores, on their decision to partner with Parcel Pending to offer in-store pick-up via smart locker for their customers.